Part 1·1.2·12 min read

 Stepping back: the four macromolecules form a coherent type system.

-- Nucleic acids are the read-only store of heritable information
+• Nucleic acids are the -only store of heritable information

-These four types interact through specific, defined interfaces.
-DNA is read by protein enzymes (polymerases).
-RNA is translated by protein-RNA complexes (ribosomes).
-Proteins recognize lipid membrane components through specific domains.
+These four types interact through specific, defined interfaces. is by (polymerases). is by - complexes (ribosomes). recognize lipid components through specific domains.
 The whole system is typed and interfaces are explicit.

-When a mutation changes a DNA sequence, it can change the protein sequence, which changes the protein shape, which changes which other molecules it can bind, which changes cell behavior.
-This is a type error propagating through the system — and depending on where it happens and what it changes, the consequences range from silent (synonymous mutation) to catastrophic (loss of a tumor suppressor).
+When a changes a sequence, it can change the sequence, which changes the shape, which changes which other molecules it can bind, which changes behavior.
+This is a type error propagating through the system — and depending on where it happens and what it changes, the consequences range from silent (synonymous ) to catastrophic (loss of a tumor suppressor).

 Understanding the molecules is understanding the type system.
 Once you have that, the code starts to make sense.